What is a clothes depot (Kleiderkammer) and where can I find one?

 • Umsonstladen Haakestraße, Haakestraße 22, Tuesday and Wednesday 10 am – 12 pm (noon) and 4 pm – 6 pm, Thursday 10 am – 12 pm (noon) and Friday 4 pm – 6 pm, https://www.umsonstladen-harburg.de/

 In low budget community stores people can buy used clothes, toys, books and furniture without spending a lot.
 The prices are low.
-To shop at these stores, you must bring proof that you do not receive much money (for example your benefits entitlement (Leistungsbescheid) or your wage statement).
+To shop at these stores, you must bring proof that you do not receive much money (for example our proof of social assistance (Sozialhilfenachweis), your certificate of housing benefit (Wohngeldbescheinigung), your benefits entitlement (Leistungsbescheid) or your wage statement).
 Please ask at each store directly to find out more about how to shop there.
 Sometimes it is necessary to bring a customer card.
 You can receive these at the store.

 • SpendaBel St. Pauli